simplex-chat/simplex-chat/docs/guide/chat-preferences.md

   - `yes (default)` - your contacts can send voice messages, as long as they allow you to.

-  - `no` - prohibit your contacts from sending voice messages.
+  - `no` -  your contacts can't send voice messages.

   - `always` - your contacts can always send you voice messages, even if they don't allow you to.